 Anyway, when I saw MG’s £3000 trade-in deal, I thought I should go test drive a ‘6 and made my way to Mantles Kia/MG Royston.
 After all, I (like many of you) have been well-wishing MG since it arose from the ashes in 2011.
 But I never thought of parting with cash – or even test driving one.

 Problem number one

 We made our way to Mantles to have a look around a car, and noticed lots of nice new signs.
 There were lots of new Korean cars, and nothing on MG, let alone any cars.
 It seemed the MG part of the dealership had been K.I.A (killed in action)…

 So that was that then?
 First impressions are everything right, and when you’re going to possibly part with a huge sum of cash – going to what seemed to be my local failed dealer didn’t seem like a great start.

-Luckily we saw an advert for the new dealership in Baldock – Brown and Gammons.
+Luckily, we saw an advert for the new dealership in Baldock – Brown and Gammons.
 So, once again, we went MG hunting.
 On a Saturday at 5.00pm, four hours after closing time, in fact.
-But I was excited to just see a car in the flesh – after what I thought was the end of it!
-We arrived there and first (or should that be second) impressions were great – all-new signage on the front, a nice clean showroom proudly displaying a graphite grey 6, TF LE500 and a Midget.
+But I was excited to just see a car in the metal – after what I thought was the end of it!
+We arrived there and first (or should that be second) impressions were great – all-new signage on the front, a nice clean showroom proudly displaying a Graphite Grey 6, TF LE500 and a Midget.

 So skip forward a few more sessions, and an order was placed for a brand new white MG6 GT TSE – minus £3000 trade-in for the poor little Corsa.
 My new car was in stock at Longbridge as well, so I wouldn’t have to wait too long…